pixelcrisis/turnstyles/Privacy.md

 ### 1. What Information Do We Collect?
-Turntable Tweaks is a Chrome Extension that injects custom features into the website turntable.fm - as such, Turntable Tweaks collects no user information at this time.
+turnStyles is a Chrome Extension that injects custom features into the website turntable.fm - as such, turnStyles collects no user information at this time.

 ### 2. Will Your Information Be Shared With Anyone?
-Turntable Tweaks does not share it's non-existant data with anyone.
+turnStyles does not share it's non-existant data with anyone.

 ### 3. Is Your Information Transferred Internationally?
-Turntable Tweaks does not transfer it's non-existant data internationally.
+turnStyles does not transfer it's non-existant data internationally.

 ### 4. How Long Do We Keep Your Information?
-Turntable Tweaks does not keep any user information for any amount of time.
+turnStyles does not keep any user information for any amount of time.

 ### 5. How Do We Keep Your Information Safe?
-Turntable Tweaks keeps your information safe by not taking any of it.
+turnStyles keeps your information safe by not taking any of it.

 ### 6. Do We Collect Information From Minors?
-Turntable Tweaks does not collect any user information, minors or majors.
+turnStyles does not collect any user information, minors or majors.

 ### 7. What Are Your Privacy Rights?
 You (the user) reserve the right to not have your data taken by our chrome extension.

 ### 8. Controls For Do-Not-Track Features
 We highly encourage the use of Do-Not-Track features.
-As Turntable Tweaks does not track users, one could consider Do-Not-Track to be built into our service.
+As turnStyles does not track users, one could consider Do-Not-Track to be built into our service.

 ### 9. Do California Residents Have Specific Privacy Rights?
 Yes, they do.
 California Civil Code grants California residents additional rights to Privacy.
-Coincidentally, Turntable Tweaks does not store any user information, allowing for maximum privacy.
+Coincidentally, turnStyles does not store any user information, allowing for maximum privacy.

 ### 10. Do We Make Updates To This Notice?
 Yes, when necessary.